This Low Carb Chicken Marsala Recipe is easy and delicious. Perfect for a low carb or Keto diet.

 Low Carb Chicken Marsala Recipe for a Delicious Dinner

-This low carb chicken Marsala recipe uses less flour, no butter, just a little oil, and a delicious dry Marsala wine.
+This low carb chicken Marsala recipe uses a little almond flour, no butter, just a little oil, and a delicious dry Marsala wine.
 If you were to order Chicken Marsala at your favorite restaurant, you are pretty much guaranteed a dinner high in fat, carbs and calories.

 But not with this Marsala recipe!
 This Low Carb Chicken Marsala recipe proves you don’t need a lot of fats and carbs to make a tasty dinner everyone will enjoy.